City-of-Helsinki/open-city-app/README.md

 `react-native run-android`

+If you run debug build on device you have to forward the dev server port to the device:

+`adb reverse tcp:8081 tcp:8081`

+or

+`adb -s <Device ID> reverse tcp:8081 tcp:8081` if multiple devices/simulators are connected

 ## HOX!
 Adding react-native libraries
 Normally you would install a react-native package with `npm install react-native-<cool package> && rnpm link`.
 This will break the build currently because react-native-maps has a broken rnpm script.
 All native libraries have to be added manually into the build.